DRAFT: Constitution of the Kingdom of Union Jacks

 4. The Department of Work and Pensions is to use its budget to pay out an Employment and Support Allowance to individuals below the State Pension age who are unable to or who struggle to find employment due to an underlying chronic illness or disability.

-1. The Employment and Support Allowance is to pay out an amount equaling £73.10 per week.
+1. The Employment and Support Allowance is to pay out an amount equalling £73.10 per week.

 7. The Department of Health and Social Care is to be tasked with funding publicly available health services and social work.